nat-coutoune/BioPython_XMeeting/README.md

 **Day 4: Project Work: Integrating Biopython Tools**
 On our final day, we testedd new skills with a hands-on project.
 We worked on challenges that required to integrate `Bio.Entrez`, `Bio.SeqIO`, and `Bio.Blast`.
 These projects was designed to simulate (small-scale) real-world bioinformatics scenarios, such as annotating an unknown gene, comparing protein families across species, or batch-processing sequence identification.
 This day was about applying your knowledge to solve biological questions programmatically and reinforcing your understanding of Biopython's capabilities.

-## **About PyLadies Bioinformática**

-This mini-course is proudly organized by [PyLadies Bioinformática](https://www.instagram.com/pyladiesbioinfo/), a group of the global PyLadies **community dedicated to empowering women and other gender minorities in the Python** programming language within the fascinating field of **Bioinformatics**.
-Our group fosters a supportive and inclusive environment where members can **learn, share knowledge, and collaborate on projects** at the intersection of biology and computation.
-Through workshops, study groups, and events like this mini-course, **PyLadies Bioinformática aims to lower barriers to entry in bioinformatics and strengthen our community's technical skills**.
-We believe in learning by doing and supporting each other's growth in this exciting interdisciplinary domain.

 ## Team